 - You can work on this with a partner and hand in only one writeup.
 If you opt for this route, I strongly recommend that you each write one of the spreadsheet models.
 Don't have the same person in the duo write both of the models. - This should be typed up (not handwritten) and should be reasonably well explained.
-In particular, but be sure to clearly enumerate the various assumptions that you make in your models. - Email me (or share with me on google docs) the spreadsheets you wrote to answer these questions.
-Your spreadsheets should use the techniques that I demonstrated in class last week.
-Namely, all the parameters (system factor, capacity factor, discount rate, etc.) in your model should be in their own cells-nothing should be hidden in a formula.
+In particular, but be sure to clearly enumerate the various assumptions that you make in your models. - Please use google docs for your spreadsheets and include a link to your spreadsheets in the submission you upload on google classroom. - Your spreadsheets should use the techniques that I demonstrated last week.
+Namely, all the parameters (system cost, capacity factor, discount rate, etc.) in your model should be in their own cells-nothing should be hidden in a formula.
 This way you can easily adjust these parameters and see what happens.
 Also, anything that is a dollar amount should be indicated as such with a "\$", and you should round everything to the nearest dollar or perhaps the nearest ten dollars.